omerfuyar/Code-Romeo/README.md

 ### Note

 * Library dependencies of the project is included and handled all by cmake.
 So user is not responsible for getting packages for runtime.
+You just need to install dependency packages and clone the repo with submodules.
 * GLFW and CGLM are subdirectories (which cloned with the clone command at the top) are compiled statically and linked to the main application.
 Other dependencies are just files and they may or may not be edited by me 😁

 ### `C23` standard